SnezhanaZdravkova/Boutique-Snow-White/README.md

 - [Languages](#languages) -->

 # User Experience (UX)
+## Scope
+> As an App Developer & Designer, I have tried to incorporate the needs of the Shopper & Business Owner/Admin Manager along with a User-Friendly navigation & an aesthetically pleasing App.
-- A visitor to Boutique Snow White would be someone who is most likely an adult who is interested in buying Fashion products and high-end interior or Trendy Clothing design services.
+> A visitor to Boutique Snow White would be someone who is most likely an adult who is interested in buying Fashion products and high-end interior or Trendy Clothing design services with an easy to use check out system.
+* Main App Goals
+    + To provide our Shoppers with a good website experience.
+    + To provide our Shoppers with a visually pleasing website that is easy to navigate.
+    + To provide our Shopper with the correct tools allowing shopper to search for products.
+    + To provide our Shopper with an easy and safe way to purchase our products.
+    + To provide our Shoppers with access to mailing list so that they may be informed on our products.

 ## User Stories
 ### Epic 1 - Viewing and Navigation